 A cplxtran= slot indicates a complex transitive verb.
-A verb taking two complements which are in an intensive relation to each other is a complex-transitive verb.
-The first complement is most often an np, but it may also be a prepositional phrase, a finite clause, or an ing clause.
+A verb taking two complements which are in a close semantic relation to each other is a complex-transitive verb.
+The first complement is most often an NP, but it may also be a prepositional phrase, a finite clause, or an -ing clause.
 The second complement may be any one of a wide range of complements.

-- 81a.
-I called him a fool. cplxtran=np,np - 81b.
-I consider him to be a genius. cplxtran=np,infcomp:objr - 81c.
-We can't risk him seeing us. cplxtran=np,ingcomp:objr - 81d.
+- 83a.
+I called him a fool. cplxtran=np,np 83b.
+I consider him to be a genius. cplxtran=np,infcomp:objr - 83c.
+We can't risk him seeing us. cplxtran=np,ingcomp:objr - 83d.
 I regard him as my brother. cplxtran=np,ascomp:objc

-The cplxtran slot takes two fillers separated by a comma, as illustrated in Table 16.
+The cplxtran slot takes two fillers separated by a comma, as illustrated in Table 17.

-Slot First Filler , Second Filler cplxtran= np np pphr(,) fincomp ingcomp np adj advbl binfcomp:interp infcomp:interp ingcomp ascomp pphr(,)
+Slot First Filler , Second Filler

+cplxtran= np pphr(,) np adj

+fincomp() ingcomp:interp advbl binfcomp:interp infcomp:interp

+ingcomp:interp ascomp:interp

+pphr(,) edcomp:interp

-Table 16.
+Table 17.
 Fillers of the cplxtran= slot